akeneo/pim-helpcenter/content/md/first-steps/manage-families.md

 - The **variant attributes for the level 1** in the 2nd column are the attributes which will vary according to the variant axes of the level 1
 - If the family variant has 2 variant levels, **the variant attributes for the level 2** in the 3rd column are the attributes which vary according to the variant axes of the level 2 (and level 1)

-In our clothing example which vary on 2 levels by color and then by size, the common attributes are: the name, the collection, the description, the brand, etc. The attributes that vary by color (variant level 1) are the composition, the pictures and the attributes that differ by color and size (variant level 2) are the EAN, the SKU and the weight.
+In our clothing example which varies on 2 levels by color and then by size, the common attributes are: the name, the collection, the description, the brand, etc. The attributes that vary by color (variant level 1) are the composition, the pictures and the attributes that differ by color and size (variant level 2) are the EAN, the SKU and the weight.

 ## Create a new family variant

-You can create family variant for all your families.
+You can create one or more family variants in each family.
 1. In `Settings/Families`, choose a family and select the `Variants` tab
 1. Click on `Add variant` to create a new variant for the family
 1. The creation of a family variant popin is prompted